Transcriptome Sciences Inc

 Junior Scientist

-Holding a BSc in Biological Sciences and an MSc in Cells, Physiology, and Developmental Biology from the University of Alberta, Michelle assists in daily lab wet lab work, such as processing samples and conducting other laboratory assessments.
-She also works as a go-between between the lab and other aspects of TSI, performing duties such as data management and IT as needed.
+Michelle holds a BSc in Biological Sciences and an MSc in Cells, Physiology, and Developmental Biology from the University of Alberta.
+She supports daily wet lab operations, including sample processing and laboratory assessments.
+Additionally, Michelle acts as a liaison between the lab and other departments at TSI, handling data management and IT tasks as needed.

 • Board